You’ve never had a friend like Zephrys in Hearthstone’s Three Wishes Tavern Brawl

 Saviors of Uldum introduced us to Zephrys the Great.
 A Legendary Neutral 3/2 Elemental, his Battlecry reads: if your deck has no duplicates, wish for the perfect card.

-This presents a Discover screen with three cards ideal for the situation based upon both players’ boards, your available mana, both players’ health totals counting and armor, both players’ classes, both players’ deck sizes, and how many cards are in your hand and in your opponent’s hand.
+Playing Zephrys presents a Discover screen with three cards ideal for the current state of the game, based upon both players’ boards, your available mana, both players’ health totals and armor, both players’ classes, both players’ deck sizes, and how many cards are in your hand and in your opponent’s hand.
 Even if you don’t get the perfect card, you’ll always get something you can use.

 This Tavern Brawl follows the same premise, so get ready to make some wishes.